introtoxicXXl/donaty/_answer.md

 #### Answer: A

-<i>Write your explanation here</i>
-When the value of info is assigned. favorite food to another emoji ("🍝"), it doesn't change the original array of food.
-The favoriteFood property of the info object is updated to hold the new emoji ("🍝"), but it doesn't affect the food array because food and info.favoriteFood are separate variables.
+<i>When the value of info is assigned. favorite food to another emoji ("🍝"), it doesn't change the original array of food.
+The favoriteFood property of the info object is updated to hold the new emoji ("🍝"), but it doesn't affect the food array because food and info.favoriteFood are separate variables.</i>

 </p>
 </details>